-For the 2014-2015 school year, fall/winter programs begin on September 29, 2014 and spring programs begin on March 2, 2015.
-Education programs are offered Mondays through Fridays.
+For the 2015-2016 school year, fall/winter programs begin on October 1, 2015, and spring programs begin on March 1, 2016.
+Education programs are offered Tuesdays through Fridays.
 Guided programs do require reservations.
 Please click on the program links below to learn more!

 This Program is available year round Mondays through Fridays.
 Educators have the opportunity to guide their own groups.
 No Reservation is required, however, notification allows staff to prepare for your visit.

 Schedule a Field Trip

 This series of lessons invites you to turn your attention to the Fort Vancouver Village, which was the home for many hundreds of Hudson's Bay Company (HBC) employees, their families, and visiting traders and travelers during the period of 1829 to 1860.
 It was a highly diverse population, with residents from Europe, over 30 American Indian tribes — spanning the continent from the Iroquois nation to Native Hawaiian Islanders — and those of multiethnic origin, the Métis.

 This series of lessons invites students to learn about this surprising story using objects left behind by the villagers themselves.
 As such, it encourages learners to engage in the kind of historical thinking expected by Washington's Grade Level Expectations (GLEs) and Classroom Based Assessments (CBAs.)

 Our experiences suggest that this is a unit best taught to middle school students, but one which could easily be adapted for elementary or high school students.
 The lesson series would serve students before, after, or instead of a field trip to Fort Vancouver.